ChewingPencils/evernote_alfred_workflows/ReadMe.md

 NB: This is just an example of one of my actions.
 It's easy to duplicate.

 **emcp**
-:	Move the selected notes to my Commonplace Notebook.
+:	Move the selected notes to my Commonplace notebook.

 ### Tag and Move Selected Notes to a Notebook

 **emcs**
-:	Move selected notes to Code Snippets Notebook and tag them "code"
+:	Move selected notes to Code Snippets notebook and tag them "code"

 **emcs**
 :	Move selected notes to CHILD_NAME's Artwork notebook and tag them "family" and "CHILD_NAME"